Kalshi vs Polymarket: Which Is Superior? Markets, Fees & More

 Both Kalshi and Polymarket let users express opinions on real-world events by buying and selling event contracts, essentially turning predictions into tradable financial assets.
 But their models, regulations, and user bases differ sharply.

 Kalshi was founded in 2018 by former MIT graduates aiming to bring Wall Street-level discipline to prediction markets.
 The company underwent extensive regulatory approval from the CFTC before launching publicly in 2021.
-Since then, Kalshi has grown rapidly, earning funding rounds from investors aligned with traditional finance.
+Since then, Kalshi has grown rapidly, earning funding rounds from investors aligned with traditional finance and integrating with platforms like Robinhood.

 Polymarket, on the other hand, launched around the same time but took a different route.
 It built a decentralized exchange (DEX) powered by smart contracts on the blockchain.
-Instead of traditional oversight, it relies on open-source protocols and crypto collateral.
-This has given Polymarket tremendous global traction, but also raised legal challenges in the U.S.
+In late 2025, Polymarket officially re-entered the U.S. market by acquiring the CFTC-regulated exchange QCEX for $112 million.
+This transition allows Polymarket to operate as a fully compliant U.S. exchange while maintaining its crypto-native infrastructure.

 In short: